Spirit in the Night: Manfred Mann's Earth Band version

 Manfred Mann's Earth Band covered "Spirit in the Night" for their album Nightingales and Bombers, with the title "Spirits in the Night" on the European album and single releases, but "Spirit in the Night" on the U.S. and Canadian albums and singles.
 The Manfred Mann version differs from Springsteen's version mostly in its arrangement, relying heavily on keyboards and using different harmonies in the chorus.
 Billboard compared Manfred Mann's treatment to ELO.
 Cash Box said that it has "a more r&b-oriented formula than the original version while retaining a faithful recreation of the setting, a party in the night away from the city."
 Record World said that "the dynamics added to the Bruce Springsteen tune turns the song into an aggressive hard rocker."
 The album version, featuring Mick Rogers on vocals, peaked at number 97 on the Billboard Hot 100 in 1976.
 The following year, Manfred Mann's Earth Band again released the song as a single with the titles "Spirit in the Night" (U.S. and Australia) and "Spirits in the Night" (other parts of the world), this time with vocals by Chris Thompson.
-That version reached Billboards Top 40, peaking at #40.
-It only managed to reach #59 on Cash Box.
+That version reached Billboards Top 40, peaking at number 40.
+It only managed to reach number 59 on Cash Box.
+In Canada it reached #64.
 This version was released as a bonus track on the 2004 CD release of The Roaring Silence.
 Also available on 'blue' Roaring Silence LP in the 1970s.
 "Spirit in the Night" was to be the first of three songs from the Greetings from Asbury Park, N.J. album that Manfred Mann would cover—the others being their number-one hit "Blinded by the Light" and "For You".

+Charts

 Greasy Lake

 Greasy Lake, where the action takes place, may be a mythical place.
 Former E Street Band drummer Vini Lopez has stated that it is actually a composite of two locations that band members used to visit.
 One was Lake Carasaljo, near the intersection of U.S. Route 9 and New Jersey Route 88 in Lakewood, New Jersey.
 The other was an unnamed swampy lake near Garden State Parkway exit 88.
 However, "greasers" is the local slang term for the homeless, used by Springsteen in the second verse of another favorite, "4th of July, Asbury Park (Sandy), and "Greasy Lake", other locals insist, was near Howell, New Jersey, where people bathed and washed dishes.
 These homeless people were referred to as "Gypsy Angels" or "Spirits in the Night".

-The Greasy Lake in the song inspired a short story named "Greasy Lake" by T. Coraghessan Boyle.
+The Greasy Lake in the song inspired a short story named "Greasy Lake" by T. C. Boyle.
 Like Springsteen's characters, Boyle's characters are restless and looking to party, although they have a more dangerous edge than Springsteen's.